angebhd/CoA-taskforce-take-home-challenge/README.md

         - The elements in the array and the target sum will be between -1,000,000,000 and 1,000,000,000.
     - Expected complexity time O(n), where n is the length of the string
     - Expected complexity space O(1)
-3. Codding challenge 2: String Transformation
+3. Coding challenge 2: String Transformation
     - Problem statements:
-        - GGiven a string, transform it based on the following rules:
+        - Given a string, transform it based on the following rules:
             - If the length of the string is divisible by 3, reverse the entire string
             - If the length of the string is divisible by 5, replace each character with its ASCII code
             - If the length of the string is divisible by both 3 and 5 (i.e., divisible by 15), perform both operations in the order specified above